Michael--/three-wideline/markdown/three-wideline.iattribute.width.md

 ## IAttribute.width property

-The with of the line
+The width of the line

 **Signature:**